Updated: Feb 23, 2022

 That vague situation I typed about above, it grew to an almost unmanageable state.
 This happened in large part because of things beyond our control, things that often feel like a personal prison.
 On top of what had happened the day before, now came the stress of being late to church.
 It was all so much that I kept saying we shouldn’t even go.
-My partner, Grace, she pushed me into making my way to church.
-She repeatedly heard the spiritual message “He needs to hear the message.”
+My wife, Grace; she pushed me into making my way to church.
+She repeatedly heard; “He needs to hear the message.”

 Things got downright weird

 That message during Sunday service, it was about getting through tough situations without shutting doors to positive solutions.
-The pastor threw in the story about Paul and Silas in prison.
-It ended under the idea that we need to shine and give thanks for what is right in our lives, even through the worst.
+The pastor threw in the story about Paul and Silas in prison (Acts 16:16).
+It ended under the idea that we need to shine and give thanks for what is right in our lives, even through our worst moments.

-After that our personal situation continued to mix with the messages we were getting from divine sources, classes and church.
-It was like having a team of people helping me lock down a tent in a loud, violent wind storm.
+After that, our personal situation continued to mix with the messages we were getting from God, classes and church.
+It was like having a team of people helping me lock down a tent in a loud, oppressive wind storm.
 Then, as I approached a state of solidarity and calm, a day later, my family and I left for a small road trip.
 Soon began more small, unexpected battles, but this time was different.
 This time I had a truckload of information about how to duck, bob and weave my way through it.

 Where we went

 As we rolled toward that first destination, Mammoth Cave, I was tested by many technical and automotive mishaps.
 Next came our stay in a place that was not well cared for.
 Frankly it was dirty, dark, decorated in the 80's and the beds made great sleep deprivation devices.
-Next test, while in the cave on a tour we couldn’t leave, our daughter got hungry, tired and turned into an occasional flailing, yelling mess.
+Next test, while in the cave on a tour we couldn’t leave; surrounded by people trying to hear the tour guide; our daughter got hungry, tired and turned into an often loud, flailing, yelling mess.

 On that trip we hit a few other quick stops that brought more tests.
 We were pushed out of many comfort zones and had much more opposition to work around than what was planned.

 Unexpectedly, I made it.
 We came through with this crazy, unrecognized way of passing through challenges without breaking the family foundation.
 We kept our regular conversations with God (prayers).
 We stayed grateful and continued to support each other.
 Where there should have been argument, laughter swept in.
 In place of negativity came logic and calm thought.
 In our own way, we sang from the center of the prison.
 And, as usual, God came through with reward.
-He blessed us with unexpected moments, time after time, some when people went out of their way with surprising amounts of kindness.
+He blessed us with unexpected moments, time after time; some when people went out of their way to show us surprising amounts of kindness.